muhammed-elsheikh/qa-evaluation-app/README.md

 - **Last Updated**: June 9, 2025

 ## 🚀 Overview
-The QA Evaluation App is a full-stack web application designed to streamline the evaluation submission process for QA teams.
+The QDK Tool is a full-stack web application designed to streamline the QDK process for teams.
 It features a modern React frontend with Tailwind CSS, a robust Go backend with Gin framework, and PostgreSQL database, all containerized with Docker for easy deployment.

 ## 🛠 Tech Stack
 - **Backend**: Go 1.19+ with Gin framework